rizdaprasetya/mt-alt-doc/en/snap/platform/shopify-payment-app-preview.md

 Due to the changes introduced by Shopify’s new payment platform, here are some changes (compared to previous integration version) and limitations that should be expected:

 ##### How can I integrate my store with the Midtrans Sandbox Environment?
-To integrate your store with the Midtrans Sandbox environment, you will be required to install a separate/additional app (with similar steps of installation).
-We'll update our docs with the details once it is ready.
+To integrate your store with the Midtrans Sandbox environment, you need to enable test mode on Midtrans Payment App, you can follow the step [here](en/snap/platform/shopify-payment-app-preview?id=test-transaction-with-sandbox-mode) to enable it.

 ##### Is auto restock items upon abandoned payment still supported?
 Unfortunately due to Shopify's new payment platform, "auto restock items upon abandoned payment" may not be available in this integration version.
 In previous integration, if a customer left the Snap payment page without proceeding with any payment method, order will be updated as canceled on Shopify after two hours, and will be restocked.
 For this new integration, restock is not yet available, for an alternative, you need to cancel the order manually from Shopify admin, to release the stock that previously was allocated for customers.